Limenius/ReactRenderer/README.md

 ### Debugging

-One imporant point when running server-side JavaScript code from PHP is the management of debug messages thrown by `console.log`.
+One important point when running server-side JavaScript code from PHP is the management of debug messages thrown by `console.log`.
 ReactRenderer, inspired React on Rails, has means to replay `console.log` messages into the JavaScript console of your browser.

 To enable tracing, you can set a config parameter, as stated above, or you can set it in your template in this way: